by Glenn Nelson

 It’s time to dispel the idea of mental health as stigmatic and time to wrap our arms around creating sustainable support systems.

 It’s time for Richard Sherman to come home.
 Hug him, help him, and rebuild him as an asset.
 It’s the least that other industries would do for privileged white creatives like Jeffrey Toobin, who somehow are rationalized as temporarily having lost their way.

-A contributing columnist, Glenn Nelson is a Japanese American journalist and lifetime South Seattle resident who founded trailposse.com and has won numerous national and regional awards for his writings about race.
-Follow him @trailposse on Twitter or @thetrailposse on Instagram.
+Glenn Nelson, a contributing columnist, is a Japanese American journalist and lifetime South Seattle resident who founded The Trail Posse and has won numerous national and regional awards for his writings about race.
+Follow him @TrailPosse on Twitter or @TheTrailPosse on Instagram.